davfuenmayor/easy-swig/README.md

 EasySwig relies on the Doxyparser gem (https://github.com/davfuenmayor/ruby-doxygen-parser) which on his part depends on Nokogiri (http://nokogiri.org) and Doxygen (www.doxygen.org).
 Refer to Doxyparser for more information.

 To actually generate wrappers you may also want to install SWIG (http://www.swig.org/).
-Currently only SWIG version 2.0.11 is supported.
-There is  ongoing work on 3.0.0 version support.
+SWIG versions 2.x and 3.x are supported.

 For using EasySwig you need to create a folder with the following structure: